GarrettHaley/CS-373-DADA/index.md

 - What Addr?: !address

 #### Flaw Classes and Vulnerabilities Examples
-#### Getting Code Execution (Stack)
-#### Getting Code Execution (Heap)
-#### Conclusions

- #### Flaw Classes and Vulnerabilities Examples

  Configuration flaw: A weak password.
  Logic flaw: Authorization issues.
  Storage: Inadequate Encryption.
  Input Validation: Memory corruption, injection.

+#### Getting Code Execution (Stack)
+#### Getting Code Execution (Heap)
+#### Conclusions

  #### Getting Code Execution (Stack)
  Step 1: Crash Triage.
 This consists of discovering what us (the attacker) controls, e.g what registers container attacker-controlled data, what registers point to attacker-controlled data, is the data on the stack or heap, is the controlled data critical, etc.